-I never understood why some of the fruits that cross-react with birch pollen, like my beloved peaches, posed a problem while others, like pears and kiwis, I could eat to my heart’s delight.
-Dr. Antony Ham Pong, a Canadian allergist and researcher, has the explanation: “When you have a birch allergy, fruits have similar allergens, but not exactly the same.
-That’s why sometimes you may react to some foods and not to others.”
+I never understood why some of the fruits that cross-react with birch pollen, like my beloved peaches, posed a problem.
+Yet others, like pears and kiwis, I could eat to my heart’s delight.
+Dr. Antony Ham Pong, a Canadian allergist and researcher, has the explanation.
+“When you have a birch allergy, fruits have similar allergens, but not exactly the same.
+That’s why sometimes you may react to some foods and not to others,” he says.

 Foods like apples, peaches, carrots, celery and hazelnuts have a higher incidence of cross-reaction with birch protein.
 For those with grass allergies, fresh melons and tomatoes commonly set off OAS reactions, while melons, bananas and cucumbers can bring on oral symptoms in the ragweed-allergic.